Juniper Bonsai Care guidelines

 There are two groups of Junipers, one with scale-like foliage and the other one with needle-like foliage.

 The two most popular juniper species for bonsai with scale-like foliage are the Chinese Juniper and the Japanese Shimpaku.
 The Japanese Shimpaku is actually a variety of Chinese Juniper which was originally found in the mountains of Japan.
 Both have scale-like foliage with color ranging from yellowish-green to bluish-green or silver-green.
 Another very popular juniper for bonsai is the Itoigawa Shimpaku due to its delicate emerald-green foliage.
 There are numerous varieties of Chinese Juniper, many of which difficult to distinguish with certainty, but the care guidelines for these varieties are very similar.
+Check this article for the styling of a Juniper.
 The Savin is a juniper from southern Europe, North-Africa, and some parts of Asia with scale-like foliage which can be finer or more coarse and has different shades of green depending on its origin.
 All parts of the Savin are poisonous.
 The California Juniper is native to California and has bluish-grey scale-like foliage.
 In nature, it grows as a small tree or shrub.
 The Rocky Mountain Juniper grows in western North-America and can become a tall tree.
 Its leaves are scale-like, coarse, and can be dark green or bluish-green.
 The Sierra Juniper is a shrub or tree native to the western United States.
 It grows in mountainous terrain at altitudes of 2500 to 10000 ft.
 (800–3000 meters) Its foliage is scale-like with grayish or dark green coloring and tends to grow quite dense.

 There are also popular juniper species with needle-like foliage.
 The Japanese Needle Juniper has sharp, dark green, stinging needles with a narrow white line along their length.
 The Green Mound Juniper Bonsai is also from Japan with needle-like foliage, but the needles are shorter, more compact, and the coloring us bluish-green, similar to some scale-like foliage.
 This plant grows as a ground covering shrub if it is not shaped.
 The Common Juniper is native to Europe, North-America, Asia, and North-Africa.
 Its needles are sharp but smaller and more delicate than those of the Japanese Needle Juniper.
 In nature, it grows columnar or as a depressed shrub.